open-contracting/standard/docs/guidance/map/localization.md

 # Localizing OCDS

-OCDS is a global standard for the publication of the key contracting that users need.
-Publishing interoperable data supports analysis across countries and the development of reusable tools.
-But, to get the most out of OCDS it can be useful to localize the standard to your context.
+OCDS is a global standard for the publication of the key contracting data that users need.
+Publishing standardized data supports analysis across countries and the development of reusable tools.
+But, to get the most out of OCDS, it can be useful to localize the standard to your context.
 This guide explains how to:

 * Document the local definition of OCDS terms
 * Map between disclosures required by law and OCDS fields